thiebes/DICE/README.md

 You may wish to remove the final few lines of main.py that execute the simulation, if you wish to define all the functions without running a simulation.
 For example, you may want to use the functions with data loaded from a file of previous simulation results, or you might want to create a separate script that runs the simulation.

 [Back to table of contents](table-of-contents)

+## Acronyms
+- CNR: contrast-to-noise ratio, *i.e.*, the ratio of the signal amplitude to the standard deviation of the noise
+- OLS: ordinary least-squares fitting algorithm
+- WLS: weighted least-squares fitting algorithm

 ## Parameter inputs
 - Edit the parameters.txt file to set up your simulation.